mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 Don't get defensive.
 Keep the discussion about the code.
 Even if they're making it personal (TODO: link to other article), focus on the code.

-## Give explicit responses

-Respond explicitly to each note to either confirm that you've fixed it (if it requires action) or to acknowledge the note (if it requires no action).
-If your review tool allows you to mark notes as resolved, that's good.
-If not, just follow a simple convention like, "Fixed."

-Adjust your response based on the effort of their note.
-If they wrote you a long detailed note, don't just mark it done.
-Give a thoughtful response because they wrote something thoughtful to you.

-## Artfully solicit missing information

-Sometimes, your reviewer gives you back vague notes.
-If they just give you a note like, "This function is confusing," that leaves a lot to interpretation.
-Is the function confusing because it's too long?
-Is the function name not clear?
-Does it require more documentation?

-I always struggled with these types of notes because I didn't know how to clarify without coming across defensive.
-If I say, "What's confusing about it?"

-First, try to figure it out.
-Usually, if someone points to a function, there's *something* you can try to make it less confusing.

-Once, after unintentionally giving a teammate a vague note, they responded with the solution:

->What changes would be helpful?

-It's non-defensive and conveys acceptance of the note and a desire to be helpful.

-Whenever I get a vague note, my responses is always some variation on that, like "What would be helpful to add?"

-## Award all ties to your reviewer

-Sometimes it's just a matter of personal opinion.
-If your reviewer says, "This function feels a little too complex.
-Can we refactor out a helper function?"
-If you think the function is too simple to merit a helper function, you should just make a helper function.

-Between the author and the reader, the reader has better perspective on what it's like to read this code fresh.

-If they make a suggestion and you both have about equal evidence to support your claim (or the strength of your opinion is about equal), defer to them.
-They're telling you what makes sense to another person, so because they're not you, they have more authority on what readers will think.

 ## Be patient when your reviewer is wrong

 Angrily explain why the reviewer is wrong.
 There's no buffer overflow because three layers down in the call stack, we checked the length.